dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 which didn't exist either.
 And I looked over the code, and it seemed like the same broken BBR I'd looked at before.

 "Just tell me one thing" - I asked.
-"Tell me what I'm doing on wifi is still worthwile?
+"Tell me what [I'm doing on wifi](/tags/wifi) is still worthwhile?
 Lie if you must!"

 The answer came back: "The wifi work is worthwhile - keep at it."